Sdcrouse/Sdcrouse.github.io/_posts/2020-12-07-refactoring_my_react_redux_project_with_hooks_part_1.markdown

 ---

 **Introduction:** When I created my React/Redux project, a Beach Journal app, I used class components to store state.
 In order to share state between components, I passed it as props to child components.
 If I wanted to use the same logic in multiple components, I wrapped them in a parent container.
 Stateful class components worked just fine for the project requirements, but [in 2018 Dan Abramov and the React team came up with a new and better feature](https://reactjs.org/docs/hooks-intro.html#video-introduction): React hooks!
 Shortly afterwards, [Redux and other libraries followed suit](https://react-redux.js.org/api/hooks).
-In these next couple of blog posts, I'll summarize what hooks are and demonstrate how I used them to refactor my Beach Journal app.
+In these next few blog posts, I'll summarize what hooks are and demonstrate how I used them to refactor my Beach Journal app.

 ## What are hooks, and why would we use them?
 Hooks solved three main problems that had been prevalent in React for years: